kunalagratam07-spec/2CSE11/Experiment_05.md

-# Assignment 5 – Aggregate & String Functions
+# Experiment 5 – Aggregate & String Functions

 ## 🎯 Objective
 To perform aggregate functions and string operations on the `employee` table.